Inheritech/cascade-dmx/README.md

 You should be able to simply open this with VS Code and the espressif extension and be good to go.

+## Thanks

+Just want to thank GitHub Copilot for helping write some of the socket code (Saved me the trip to Stack Overflow).
+Also the creator of FastLED and the awesome human that ported it to IDF so I don't have to write an awful long component manifest.

 ## LICENSE

 Just like the repositories I used for making this possible, this repository uses the MIT License